 However, traveling with books is always a huge challenge because it adds soooo much weight and bulk to your luggage.
 For the longest time, I absolutely refused to get an e-reader, even though my friends RAVED about them, because I was such a staunch believer in reading physical books.

 I finally caved and got myself a Kindle, thanks to a Black Friday deal and it’s changed my life!
 While I still prefer reading physical books, I have to admit that being able to load up books onto my Kindle and throwing it in my bags is sooo much easier and much less heavy than trying to lug around multiple books while traveling.

 If you’re on a budget, I recommend a Kindle Fire, which is super affordable and also functions as a tablet.
 If you want the closest experience to reading an actual book and don’t mind paying a little bit more, many of my friends swear by the Kindle Paperwhite!

 Because who doesn’t love free books?!
 Some of these books about Paris are available for free through a Kindle Unlimited subscription.
 Kindle Unlimited will give you access to over one million other free books as well!
 You can sign up for a free 30-day trial here. 🙂

 A Tale of Two Cities by Charles Dickens

-“It was the best of times, it was the worst of times”…so begins A Tale of Two Cities, one of the most famous books about Paris of all-time.
+“It was the best of times, it was the worst of times”…so starts A Tale of Two Cities, one of the most famous books about Paris, with one of the most famous quotes about Paris of all-time.

 Chances are that you’ve probably already read it in high school English class, but if you need a refresher (like me) – A Tale of Two Cities is set in Paris and London, during the 18th century right before and during the French Revolution.
 It follows the life of Charles Darnay and Sydney Carton, two friends who fall for the same woman, Lucie Marnette.